Skip to main content

 A file-based route is comprised of two parts:

-• A view template underneath the Roda block, rendered via the render_with method inside the Roda block.
+• A view template underneath the Roda block, which is rendered in the correct format based on the file extension (ERB, etc.) and has access to front matter and local variables from the Roda block.

 Let’s take a look at how this all works.
 First, an example of a route saved to src/_routes/items/index.erb.
 It provides the /items URL which shows a list of item links: